 The average sea surface temperature has increased over the past 50 years, as a result of human activities such as the burning of fossil fuels and deforestation.
 The warming of the ocean is felt through changes in weather patterns, and the frequency of extreme events, as well as sea level rise.
 More intense storm systems are increasing the energy of waves and winds in some regions, and consequently the stress on coastal ecosystems.

-Changes in ocean temperature are also altering the timing of key life history events such as plankton blooms, and the spawning and migratory behaviour of turtles
+Changes in ocean temperature are also altering the timing of key life history events such as plankton blooms, and the spawning and migratory behaviour of turtles, fish and invertebrates.

 The domino effect of climate change

 These changes are already affecting human systems and industries.
 Shelled molluscs (like clams and oysters), for example, are being harmed by an increase in water acidity.
 The oyster industry in the Pacific Northwest of the United States has already lost nearly US$110 million in revenue and some 3,200 jobs due to ocean acidification.